GitHub Agentic Workflows

 • server (optional): Filter to specific MCP server

-• tool (optional): Show detailed information about a specific tool (requires server parameter)
+• tool (optional): Show detailed info about a specific tool (requires server)

 Add workflows from remote repositories to .github/workflows.